suffolklibraries/sljekyll/about/board-members/index.md

 She is a feoffee (trustee) of Bungay Town Trust, a charitable trust which owns and manages fourteen almshouses in the town.
 As a trustee of The Honeypot Company, which administers the existing community centre, she has been helping to spearhead a project seeking to build a new community centre for the town.
 She is also a governor at Bungay High School.

 <img src="/images/board/jonathan-ogden-200.jpg" alt="Jonathan Ogden" class="custom-br-50 mw-40 {% include /c/img-float-right.html %}" />

-### Jonathan Ogden

-Jonathan is a Kesgrave town councillor and Explorer scout leader, teaching young adults new skills.

-He works for a major retailer and is the trustee to Kesgrave Library's friends group.

 ### Colin Rockall